Disable USB ports on Windows PC via Registry

 To use this trick to disable USB ports, follow the steps given below:-

-3. Type "regedit" without quotes.
+2. Type "regedit" without quotes and press Enter.
 This will launch the Registry Editor.

-5. In the work area, double click on Start.
+4. In the work area of the usbstor key, double click on Start.

-6. In the Value Data box, enter 4.
+5. In the following Value Data box, enter 4.

 Disable access to USB ports on your PC using Registry Editor

-Try it yourself to make your PC invulnerable to data theft and malware which spread through USB ports.
-This works on Windows 10, Windows 8, Windows 8.1, Windows 7 and Windows XP.
+Try this trick yourself to make your PC invulnerable to data theft and malware which spread through USB ports.
+This works on Windows 11, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista and Windows XP.

 Author About